 The NGA Foundation seeks to position the grocery industry as an employer of choice for college students and is committed to supporting students planning careers with independent grocers.
 Since 1990, NGA and its affiliates have awarded more than $1 million in scholarships providing the critical resources needed to invest in our future leaders.

 For more information, visit www.ngafoundation.org/scholarships

-NGA is the national trade association representing the retail and wholesale grocers that comprise the independent sector of the food distribution industry.
+NGA is the national trade association representing the retail and wholesale community grocers that comprise the independent sector of the food distribution industry.
 An independent retailer is a privately owned or controlled food retail company operating a variety of formats.
-The independent grocery sector is accountable for close to one percent of the nation’s overall economy and is responsible for generating $131 billion in sales, 944,000 jobs, $30 billion in wages and $27 billion in taxes.
-NGA members include retail and wholesale grocers, state grocers associations, as well as manufacturers and service suppliers.
+The independent grocery sector is accountable for about 1.2 percent of the nation’s overall economy and is responsible for generating more than $250 billion in sales, 1.1 million jobs, $39 billion in wages and $36 billion in taxes.
+NGA members include retail and wholesale grocers located in every congressional district across the country, as well as state grocers’ associations, manufacturers and service suppliers.
 For more information about NGA, visit www.nationalgrocers.org.